talasjudit/QIB_tech_assessment/genome/README.md

 **3. Optional - Double check result**

-(I ran out of time to run this too but I have written an untested script to show the logic of analysis located in ```scripts/01_species_identification.sh``` so it might have bugs if you decide to run it.)
+(As I mentioned, I ran out of time to run this too but I have written an untested script to show the logic of analysis located in ```scripts/01_species_identification.sh``` so it might have bugs if you decide to run it.)

 It would still be time consuming to BLAST my full genome so I decided to break it down into manageable chunks and this also means it can now be run in parallel.
 The species identification script aims to:
 1. Split the genome into 50000bp chunks